Northlander: Revival plans

 By December 2023, further details became known.
 The trip from Toronto to Cochrane on the restored Northlander is expected take 10 hours and 40 minutes.
 Trains would leave Cochrane in the evening, and return in the evening or overnight.
-Station along the route would be slightly different from the pre-2012 service; the 16 stops would be Union Station, Langstaff, Gormley, Washago, Gravenhurst, Bracebridge, Huntsville, South River, North Bay, Temagami, Temiskaming Shores, Englehart, Kirkland Lake/Swastika, Matheson, Timmins, and Cochrane.
+Stations along the route would be slightly different from the pre-2012 service; the 16 stops would be Union Station, Langstaff, Gormley, Washago, Gravenhurst, Bracebridge, Huntsville, South River, North Bay, Temagami, Temiskaming Shores, Englehart, Kirkland Lake/Swastika, Matheson, Timmins, and Cochrane.
 Cobalt was the only station from the original Northlander route that was not included as a new stop for the resumed service.
-Northbound trains would have a layover in Timmins before proceeding to Cochrane, but an optional express bus service would be available.
-Instead of a dining car, the new Northlander would have seat service for food and beverages.
 Ridership by 2041 is expected to be 60,000 per year.